Danvers, Massachusetts: 18th century, Danvers

-The residents of Salem Village petitioned the Massachusetts General Court several times over the following decades to become a town separate from Salem.
+The residents of Salem Village petitioned the Massachusetts General Court several times over the following decades to become a town separate from Salem beginning as early as 1733.
 In 1752, the General Court finally separated Danvers from Salem, but established Danvers as an independent self-governing "district" instead of incorporating it as a town, because of a royal prohibition against creating new towns in Massachusetts.
 A district had all the rights and powers of a town except the ability to send representatives to the legislature.
+Following the refusal to admit Danvers to township, 5 out of the 18 Essex County, Massachusetts towns didn't send any representatives and some larger towns like Wenham and Middleton sent only 1 out of their 2 representatives during the 1751-52 meetings of Massachusetts General Court.
 Danvers was likely named for Danvers Osborn, and 1752 is the date locally commemorated on major anniversaries as the creation of Danvers, despite it not being incorporated yet at that time, because that is when it received its name.

-On June 9, 1757, Massachusetts incorporated Danvers as a town regardless of the royal prohibition and, according to legend, King George II later vetoed this act of incorporation and returned it with the message "The King Unwilling."
+On June 9, 1757, Massachusetts incorporated Danvers as a town regardless of the royal prohibition and, according to legend, King George II later vetoed this act of incorporation and returned it with the message "The King Unwilling".
 Massachusetts simply ignored this royal veto, which was later included on the town's seal.